 A deer, at dusk, on a specific highway.

-I am sure folks in Moab know exactly what that means.
+I am sure folks in Moab know precisely what that means.
 No injuries to Joan or me, and the truck has no mechanical issues, but it definitely made our evening less fun.
-Of course, the one auto body shop in Moab is stacked, so we found ourselves in Grand Junction Tuesday.
+Of course, the one auto body shop in Moab is stacked, so we found ourselves in Grand Junction on Tuesday.

 The funny part?